How to hide your country online

 1. Virtual Private Networks (VPNs)

-VPNs are typically used by banks, and other corporations, allowing their employees to securely access internal data, no matter where they are.
-They are especially useful if you work from home, or are constantly traveling.
+VPNs are typically used by businesses and corporations, allowing their employees to securely access internal data, no matter where they are.
+They are especially useful if you work remotely or are constantly traveling.

 2. HTTP Proxy

-In addition, the technical expertise required are quite high, especially when you take into account how they can be hijacked by spammers, and criminals, if configured incorrectly.
+In addition, the technical expertise required is quite high, especially when you take into account how they can be hijacked by spammers and criminals if configured incorrectly.

 3. Proxy Websites